corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 If you are upgrading from Corda Enterprise 3.x, you must first:
 1. Upgrade your node to Corda Enterprise 3.3, if you haven't already.
 If your node is running on an earlier version, follow the steps in [Upgrade a Corda 3.X Enterprise Node](../3.3/node-operations-upgrading.html#upgrading-a-corda-enterprise-node).
 2. Upgrade from Corda Enterprise 3.3 to Corda Enterprise 4.5.
-1. Upgrade to Corda Enterprise 4.8.
+3. Upgrade from Corda 4.5 to Corda Enterprise 4.8.

 {{< warning >}}
 Corda Enterprise 4.8 fixes a security vulnerability in the JPA notary.
 Before upgrading to Corda Enterprise 4.8, read the guidance on [upgrading your notary service](notary/upgrading-the-ha-notary-service.md/).